-G Protein-Dependent Signaling through CXCR4.
 CXCR4 couples predominantly to G proteins of the $G\alpha{i/o}$ family.
 Upon activation of the receptor, this family of G proteins generally leads to the inhibition of adenylyl cyclase, and as a consequence, cAMP production and the activity of cAMP-dependent protein kinases are reduced.

-Many G protein activation studies are performed using bioluminescence resonance energy transfer (BRET)-based and Förster resonance energy transfer (FRET) -based techniques in transfected cells, which provide a very good model to study the possible signaling pathways triggered by a receptor.
-However, the disadvantage of such studies is the need to transfect cells, which could generate artifacts as a result of overexpression of the corresponding proteins (Meyer et al., 2006).
-Studies using these recombinant systems have shown that CXCR4 can engage and activate different $G\alpha{i/o}$ proteins, including $G\alpha{i1}$ , $G\alpha{i2}$ , $G\alpha{i3}$ , and $G\alpha{o}$ , in response to CXCL12 stimulation.
-In particular, it seems that CXCR4 might couple more efficiently to the $G\alpha{i1}$ and $G\alpha{i2}$ subtypes than to $G\alpha{i3}$ and $G\alpha_o$ (Kleemann et al., 2008; Quoyer et al., 2013).
-No activation of $G\alpha_z$ , the only member of the $G\alpha_i$ family that is resistant to pertussis toxin, has been demonstrated, although the CXCR4/CC chemokine receptor 2 (CCR2) hetero-oligomer is capable of stimulating $G\alpha_z$ -driven $Ca^{2+}$ mobilization through the CCR2 receptor (Armando et al., 2014).
+Many G protein activation studies are performed using Bioluminescence and Förster Resonance Energy Transfer (B/FRET)-based techniques in transfected cells, which provides a very good model to study the possible signalling pathways triggered by a receptor.
+However, the disadvantage of such studies is the need to transfect cells, which could generate artefacts as a result of overexpression of the corresponding proteins (Meyer et al., 2006).
+Studies using these recombinant systems have shown that CXCR4 can engage and activate different $G\alpha{i/0}$ proteins, including $G\alpha{i1}$, $G\alpha{i2}$, $G\alpha{i3}$ and $G\alpha{o}$ in response to CXCL12 stimulation.
+In particular, it seems that CXCR4 might couple more efficiently to the $G\alpha{i1}$ and $G\alpha{i2}$ subtypes than to the $G\alpha{i3}$ and $G\alpha{o}$ (Quoyer et al., 2013; Kleemann et al., 2008).
+No activation of $G\alpha{z}$, the only member of the $G\alpha{i}$ family that is resistant to pertussis toxin, has been demonstrated, although the CXCR4/CCR2 hetero-oligomer is capable of stimulating $G\alpha{z}$ -driven Ca^{2+} mobilisation through the CCR2 receptor (Armando et al., 2014).

-In addition to its coupling to the $G\alpha{i/o}$ subfamily, CXCR4 can also signal through other G proteins.
-Studies using a more endogenous-like setting suggested that CXCR4 mediates some of its functions through $G\alpha{13}$ .
-For example, migration of Jurkat T cells in response to CXCL12 is controlled not only by $G\alpha_i$ through the activation of Rac but also by $G\alpha{13}$ through the activation of Rho (Tan et al., 2006).
-Importantly, it seems that the coordinated activation of these two pathways is also essential for the CXCR4-induced migration of metastatic basal-like breast cancer cells in vitro and in vivo in response to CXCL12 (Yagi et al., 2011).
-The coupling of CXCR4 to the noncognate G protein $G\alpha{13}$ might be relevant in specific contexts, such as in metastatic breast cancer cells, where $G\alpha{13}$ is potentially overexpressed (Yagi et al., 2011; Rasheed et al., 2015).
-In addition, CXCR4 trafficking into Rab11+vesicles upon CXCL12-induced endocytosis in T cells is known to be dependent on $G\alpha{13}$ , which, together with Rho, mediates the polymerization of actin necessary for this process.
+Besides its coupling to the $Ga{i/o}$ subfamily, CXCR4 can also signal through other G proteins.
+Studies using a more endogenous-like setting suggested that CXCR4 mediates some of its functions through Ga{13} .
+For example, migration of Jurkat T-cells in response to CXCL12 is not only controlled by Ga_i through the activation of Rac, but also by Ga{13} through the activation of Rho (Tan et al., 2006).
+Importantly, it seems that the coordinated activation of these two pathways is also essential for the

+CXCR4-induced migration of metastatic basal-like breast cancer cells in vitro and in vivo in response to CXCL12 (Yagi et al., 2011).
+The coupling of CXCR4 to the non-cognate G protein Ga{13} might be relevant in specific contexts, such as in metastatic breast cancer cells, where Ga{13} is potentially overexpressed (Yagi et al., 2011; Rasheed et al., 2015).
+In addition, CXCR4 trafficking into Rab11+ vesicles upon CXCL12-induced endocytosis in T-cells is known to be dependent on Ga{13} , which, together with Rho, mediates the polymerisation of actin necessary for this process.
 It is thought that in this subcellular compartment, CXCR4 forms heterodimers with the T lymphocyte Ag receptor (Kumar et al., 2011).

-CXCL12 stimulation of CXCR4 also led to activation of $G\alpha_q$ (Soede et al., 2001), a strong activator of members of the phospholipase C- $\beta$ subfamily.
-However, this was only the case in dendritic cells and granulocytes, but not in T and B cells, where CXCR4 signaling and, ultimately, chemotaxis were shown to be $G\alpha_i$ -dependent (Shi et al., 2007).
-Altogether, these examples suggest that the cellular context can potentially have an impact on the signaling properties of this GPCR, although some caution must be taken when comparing the different studies, since the assays used could differ in their sensitivity and selectivity.
+CXCL12 stimulation of CXCR4 also led to activation of Ga_q (Soede et al., 2001), a strong activator of members of the phospholipase C- β subfamily.
+However, this was only the case in dendritic cells and granulocytes, but not in T- and B-cells, where CXCR4 signalling, and ultimately chemotaxis, were shown to be Ga_i -dependent (Shi et al., 2007).
+Altogether, these examples suggest that the cellular context can potentially have an impact on the signalling properties of this GPCR, although some caution must be taken when comparing the different studies, since the assays employed could differ in their sensitivity and selectivity.